ridhimrastogi/Alfred/README.md

   - **Preconditions**:

-    ç and other users (collaborators with whom this file will be shared) should be a part of the same team.
+    User should have necessary authentication details in place and other users (collaborators with whom this file will be shared) should be a part of the same team.

   - **Main Flow**: